ricardodeazambuja/ros2-playground/README.md

 You still need to have the directory `.vscode` inside the place you will use VSCode, and make adjustments to `c_cpp_properties.json`, if you are using C++.
 In addition to that file, VSCode will read the `settings.json`as well.

 It may be easier to use a VSCode workspace template, [like this one](https://github.com/athackst/vscode_ros2_workspace), and start the container from VSCode instead of attaching to a running container.

+BTW, when developing in Python it's VERY useful to use `colcon build --symlink-install` instead of `colcon build`.